Nonminimal infrared gravitational reheating in light of ACT observation: Conclusion

 Inflation is intimately tied to the physics of reheating.
 While constraining inflation via observation, one must take into account the physics of reheating.
 Over the years different reheating mechanisms have been proposed.
 In this work, we have proposed a new reheating scenario driven by non-minimally coupled ($\xi\chi^2R$) scalar field.
 Taking $\alpha-$attractor as a potential candidate of inflation model, and embedding our proposed reheating scenario we finally place constraint on the model parameters in light of the latest ACT, DESI results.

-\underline{a) Production of scalar fluctuations through infrared instability and reheating: } Non-minimal coupling induces super-horizon instability in the scalar field both during and after the inflation.
-Such instability produces large infrared fluctuations, and upon entering during post-inflationary phase those modes successfully reheat the universe.
+\underline{a) Production of scalar fluctuations through infrared instability and reheating: } Non-minimal coupling induces super-horizon instability in the scalar field both during and after inflation.
+Such instability produces large infrared fluctuations, and upon entering the post-inflationary phase, those modes successfully reheat the universe.
 For $\wre<1/3$, we find reheating cannot be achieved due to the fact that inflaton field dilutes much slower than the infrared fluctuation.
 On the contrary, for $\wre > 1/3$, we find infrared fluctuation can successfully reheat the universe due to faster dilution of inflaton field.
 We have compared our non-perturbative infrared results with that of the perturbative one.
-In the perturbative reheating one needs to calculate width of the inflaton decaying into radiation.
-In the present context since radiation is non-minimally coupled, decay with are computed both in Jordan and Einstein frames.
-Important to note that perturbative reheating describes the dynamics of sub-Hubble modes, and always ignore the modes which are outside the horizon.
-Therefore, while studying post inflationary reheating phase, one must take into account the super-Hubble modes separately which are usually being ignored in the literature.
-And in the present context we indeed found the it is the infrared modes which actually dominates over the perturbative sub-Hubble modes above a critical coupling strength.
+In the perturbative reheating, one needs to calculate the width of the inflaton decaying into radiation.
+In the present context, since radiation is non-minimally coupled, decay widths are computed both in Jordan and Einstein frames.
+Important to note that perturbative reheating describes the dynamics of sub-Hubble modes and always ignores the modes that are outside the horizon.
+Therefore, while studying the post-inflationary reheating phase, one must take into account the super-Hubble modes separately, which are usually ignored in the literature.
+And in the present context, we indeed found that it is the infrared modes that actually dominate over the perturbative sub-Hubble modes above a critical coupling strength.